ds330wkguys/project_code/README.md

-# Stock Price Prediction with sentiment analysis on Tweets
+# Forecasting Stock Prices with Sentiment Analysis on Twitter Data
 Our research is to predict the future stock price of certain companies using Automated Machine Learning for time series forecasting.